Our Team

 Jaclyn is a biodiversity scientist and nature strategist with over a decade of multi-sector experience collecting, analyzing, and sharing insights about our natural world, directing science communication initiatives and managing conservation projects throughout North America, East Africa, and South America.
 She enjoys working in innovative environments, using science-based methods and engaging with stakeholders to find solutions that benefit everyone.
 With climate change and biodiversity loss marking the greatest challenges of our time, she’s grateful to spend each day helping to identify impacts and dependencies on the ecosystems upon which we all depend.
 In her current role as Nature Biodiversity Lead at DLL, she calculates nature-related impacts, dependencies, risks, and opportunities for a financial institution, working with a network of stakeholders to help steer financial solutions towards nature-positive initiatives that promote sustainable business transitions, especially in the food and agriculture sector.
 Jaclyn holds an MS and PhD from University of California, Davis, where she studied the conservation ecology of mammals in a variety of habitats, from the deserts of Mexico to the Rocky Mountains of Colorado.

-Dr. Borgerson is an anthropologist, conservation biologist, and National Geographic explorer and expert working on sustainable hunting & food security in Madagascar since 2007.
-A scientific specialist in the Masoala National Park and across Madagascar, she is working in lemur and biodiversity conservation, sustainable wildlife management, biological anthropology, illegal endangered species hunting, public health and nutrition.
-She has acted in a myriad of capacities to support lemur conservation; as a member of the IUCN Primate Specialist Group, a board member of the NGO MAHERY, and has led the National Geographic Society Photo Ark Challenge Community Initiative in Masoala NP.
-She is currently developing creative interdisciplinary solutions to stemming biodiversity loss and food insecurity in Madagascar and around the world.
-Her Sakondry program provides villagers with protein while alleviating pressure on lemurs and other wild animals hunted for bushmeat.
+A scientific specialist in the Masoala National Park and across Madagascar, Dr. Borgerson works in lemur and biodiversity conservation, sustainable wildlife management, biological anthropology, illegal endangered species hunting, public health and nutrition.
+She has acted in a myriad of capacities to support lemur conservation; from tracing the drivers of unsustainable hunting of primates, to rural child malnutrition and food insecurity, and to hidden urban luxury markets.
+She is managing community-based interventions in Madagascar that help families improve local food systems and livelihoods to lessen pressure on endemic wildlife.
+Her Sakondry program provides villagers with protein while alleviating pressure on lemurs and other wild animals hunted for wildmeat.
+She is co-vice chair of Madagascar’s IUCN SSC Primate Specialist Group and a National Geographic Explorer.

-Madison is a graduate student in Public Health at The George Washington University, where she also earned a Bachelor of Science Degree in Biological Anthropology.
+Madison holds a Masters degree in Public Health from the Global Health Program at The George Washington University, where she also earned a Bachelor of Science Degree in Biological Anthropology.
 Throughout her academic journey, she had the privilege of collaborating extensively with the Smithsonian National Zoo Global Health Program in Washington DC.
 Her research primarily focused on investigating the transmission of infectious diseases among critically endangered primate populations.
 She was invited to share her insights at the Student Conference on Conservation Science, hosted by the renowned American Museum of Natural History in October 2019.
 Madison has dedicated herself to teaching and participating in the PICC program, most recently in Panama, particularly through her experience teaching local children in Reserva Ecologica Panamaes.
 She has taken the initiative to educate children about endangered species, showcasing her passion for conservation and environmental stewardship.
 Throughout the PICC sessions, her skills in teaching, translating, and problem-solving have been invaluable.
 Madison remains dedicated to furthering her knowledge and making meaningful contributions to the field of conservation and ecological research.
-She is currently pursuing a Master’s in Public Health through the Global Health Program at The George Washington University.

-Julie has a long-held passion for making a positive impact by protecting natural habitats for humans and wildlife.
-She works as a university staff research associate, with a focus on studies dedicated to the understanding of memory and aging.
-She earned her degree in Biological Sciences with a specialized focus in Neurophysiology and Behavior from the University of California, Davis.
-Beyond her career pursuits, Julie is actively involved in her community, dedicating her time and efforts to organizations promoting health, wellness, and education.
-Julie is excited to lend her expertise and enthusiasm to PICC’s endeavors.
-She has experience in grassroots fundraising for charitable and non-profit groups including Empower Yolo and the Leukemia and Lymphoma Society.
+Julie has a long-held passion for protecting natural habitats and supporting the well-being of both people and wildlife.
+She works as a Clinical Research Coordinator at UC Davis and earned her degree in Biological Sciences with a specialized focus in Neurophysiology and Behavior from the University of California, Davis.
+Her longstanding interest in the interconnectedness of human, animal, and environmental health aligns closely with the One Health principle—an approach that is also a focus at UC Davis.
+In addition to her professional role, Julie is actively involved in her community and has contributed to organizations promoting health, wellness, and education.
+She also brings experience in grassroots fundraising for charitable and nonprofit groups, including Empower Yolo and the Leukemia & Lymphoma Society.

 Stuart has extensive experience in international film production, broadcast television and short films, and has worked in Latin America to promote and understand successful models of low-income housing in countries with massive shortages of dwellings with basic services.
 Stuart lives in Panama next to the Reserva Los Panamaes, a site of international interest for understanding the effects of climate change.
 He is fascinated by the development of the Reserve over the last 10 years, not only in the rapid conversion of deforested cow-pastures to native tropical dry rainforest, but also in the cultural evolution from a machismo culture tied to tree cutting and ranching to a pride in native animal species and in the forest, and the economy that is growing up around such efforts.
 He has begun documenting the forest and the people, and the wildlife that are returning to the area, with the goal of a feature length documentary to help get similar projects off the ground in other locations.
 He is excited to follow this conservation development and explore how it is affecting both the biodiversity and the local communities.
 Read more about one of Stuart’s current film projects and check out his recent PICC trailer.